AMAZING CINQUE TERRE DAY TOURS

-My tip is to walk along the harbor and get lost wandering through the streets – so, wear comfortable shoes.
-There are lots of steps to be taken if you want to enjoy the best views of the city from Castello di Lerici.
+Lerici is an absolue gem!
+It is just 8 kilometres southeast of La Spezia and a must-see.My tip is to walk along the harbor and get lost wandering through the streets – so, wear comfortable shoes.
+There are many steps to be taken if you want to enjoy the city’s best views from Castello di Lerici.

-From Lerici, head to Tellaro, which is about 4 km away – you can either walk (though it’s not a flat road) or take a boat or car.
+Also, visit Tellaro when you are in Lerici – it is “just around the corner” and quite pretty.From Lerici, head to Tellaro, which is about 4 km away – you can either walk (though it’s not a flat road) or take a boat or car.
 Tellaro is one of the prettiest little hamlets in Italy.
 Although it is quite small, it reminds me of the towns in Cinque Terre.

 It is definitely lesser-known and has fewer attractions, but I suggest getting lost in its streets, sitting at the marina, and enjoying the relaxed Italian life on this day trip.